 You should be aware, however, that some portals are developing into e-marketplaces, while many e-marketplaces are now offering a host of supporting information and related services.
 Thus the distinction between these two concepts (i.e. portals and e-marketplaces) is beginning to blur.

 At this stage ExportHelp is clearly positioned as a portal and does not function as an e-marketplace.
-On the other hand, we have tried to compile a fairly comprehensive list of e-marketplaces, which you can browse through by clicking here.
+On the other hand, we have begun to compile a comprehensive list of e-marketplaces, which you can browse through by clicking here.

 What is the benefit of a portal to me?

 There are many benefits of a portal to its users.
 These include:

 - A portal is a one-stop-shop for information and related services and saves the user effort, time and money